Minister for Immigration & Multicultural & Indigenous Affairs v Al Masri FCAFC 70 at 87

 But 2 of the men remain: Mr K.S. and Mr K.T., subjected to arbitrary, indefinite detention since 2009 in conditions that breach ICCPR article 7, the prohibition on cruel, inhuman or degrading treatment.
 Both men have attempted suicide.

 This cannot be allowed to continue.
 The UN Human Rights Committee says Mr K.S. and Mr K.T. must be released, rehabilitated and compensated for gross breaches of their human rights.
 Please send this letter below.

-Read more about the FKAG et al and MMM et al cases.
+Read more about the FKAG et al, MMM et al and FJ et al cases.